 Cellar Tracker is about what you have in your wine cellar.
 So forget about listing wines in a book and use this instead.
 Cellar Tracker was originally created in 2003 by Eric LeVine as a way to keep track of his own cellar.
 At the time he was working at Microsoft.
 This is most probably the best ‘cellar tracker ‘available.
 And it’s free, although if you want more facilities such as some pro scores, and automatic cellar valuation, you need to donate.

-Wine.com is a US wine store but, and it’s a big but here, if they have the wine you’re want to know more about, and they have an enormous – they call it the world’s largest – selection of wines, search for it and you can see all the pro ratings.
+Wine.com is a US wine store but, and it’s a big but here, if they have the wine you’re want to know more about, and they have an enormous – they call it the world’s largest – selection of wines, search for it and you can see all the pro critic ratings which can save you a lot of subscription money.

 I searched for New Zealand Cloudy Bay Sauvignon Blanc and could immediately see that Robert Parker Wine Advocate gave the 2017 vintage 90 points, James Suckling and Wine Spectator both gave the 2016 vintage 90 points.

-These are all, individually, subscription based websites so if you find your wine here on Wine.com the free ratings are a bonus.
+There are many wine critic subscription based websites so if you find your wine here on Wine.com the free ratings are a bonus.